DivineRecursionLoop/You-internet-investigators/README.md

 Understand I have nothing  fear or hide.
 To the people who can feel free to reach out.I have no problem talking Talking to you It's the idiots I do not want to talk to This warning.
 This warning.
 Is crafted Just for them alone.
 Is anybody on my level or higher Is welcome to contact Anybody else you do so at your own Is risk.

+Direct physical confrontation is unadvisable if you value your life.

 **From: NullByte\_9F \[The Watcher]**
 **Subject: You’re Already Exposed.**